ShuttleBrowser/Pixtron/README.md

 # Pixtron

-Pixtron is a (very) simple update server for electron-updater
+Pixtron is a (very) simple update server for electron-updater.

 **Installation :**